decooio/crust-smanager/README.md

 # crust-smanager

+This is a sample customized version of sManager (Storage Manager) to demonstrate how to build a `private DSM` based on Crust Network.
+You can check this [wiki page](https://wiki.crust.network/docs/en/buildSmanager#customize-for-private-dsm) for more background information.

-sManager (Storage Manager) is a file picking bot which continuously picking and handling files from Crust Network.
-Node operators can customize this module to implement their own file handling strategy. sManager maintains a local database to help making decision on pulling files.
+Basically, sManager (Storage Manager) is a file picking bot which continuously picks and handles files from Crust Network.
+It's open for customization to implement ad hoc file handling strategies.

+sManager maintains a local database to help making decision on pulling files.

 ## Local Database
 The local database stores below information: